 Submitter: I swear to the Library Gods that I have gone through this collection with a fine toothed comb at least three times in the last three years, but still, I find gems like this one. *SIGH*

 We are a small 6-12 school library in Maine, near where Stephen King lives.
 I should send him this book so that he has the imagery he needs for his next super-creepy best-seller.
 The cover is creepy, every male in the book is creepy, the styles are…ugh…and the 100% female victims are even creepy.
 The material is outdated (not a single website or “text for help” number in the back) and was pretty horrible, even when it was current.
 Everyone is white, men are only protective or abusers, women and children are only victims.
 Very cut and dry, don’t you think?
 Everything you need to know!
 I guess it’s not as complicated and thorny as I thought it was!
 There is no mention in the entire book of getting support from your friends and family, of calling the cops, or anything resembling common sense.

-Holly: We published this about 5 years ago and it was creepy then.
-The cover with the “broken” doll is a bit over the top, but let’s be honest, who wouldn’t pick up this creepy book?
-Pick it up for information and assistance with family violence?
+Holly: The cover with the “broken” doll is a bit over the top, but let’s be honest, who wouldn’t pick up this creepy book?
+But pick it up for information and assistance with family violence?
 Nope.